-One-Trip Global Access
+One-Trip Global Food Access

-Flagship Project
+Flagship Supermarket

-Alfadelta International is designing a 50,000 sq. ft global marketplace that organizes goods by continent while delivering world-class retail logistics.
-A radial, spoke-and-hub layout anchors a central food court, creating a \"Theatre of Food\" that guides guests through distinct cultural zones in one seamless journey.
+AlfaDelta International is designing a 50,000 sq. ft global supermarket that organizes food by continent while delivering world-class food retail logistics.
+A radial, spoke-and-hub layout anchors a central food court, creating a \"Theatre of Food\" that guides guests through distinct culinary zones in one seamless journey.

-The Alfadelta Model
+The AlfaDelta Model

 A central food court anchors the store, using cuisine, aroma, and community programming to guide the shopper journey.

-Continents at a Glance
+Food Zones at a Glance

 Signature: The Makers DistrictArchitectural Design